 And the big question – How much should I pay?

-In few other industries is there such a huge discrepancy between the cost a business may be quoted as branding.
-A total branding project could cost you $250 on 99 Designs through to $200k working with one of the global branding agencies.
-This is kind of like asking a few builders to quote on building your house and getting price ranges from $2,500-$2m.
-With this kind of inconsistency, how on earth can you even start to work out what the right price is?
+In few other industries is there such a huge discrepancy in the cost a business may be quoted for branding.
+A total branding project could cost you $250 for an online logo through to $200k working with one of the global branding agencies.
+With this kind of inconsistency, how do you start to work out what the right plevel of investment should be?

 The good news is there are some guidelines and a number of factors to what a branding project should cost that reduce the range some-what.
 As we discuss costs below we will do-so providing a price range to allow for these variables.